 Vitor Pereira (Wolverhampton Wanderers)

 Wolves started the 2025/26 season poorly, losing back-to-back games.
 Against Man City, they were left helpless as the team couldn't do much against one of the best strikers in the world, while they were unlucky for their loss against AFC Bournemouth.
-The season has just kicked off, and he should be fine for now, considering how he managed to dodge the relegation trouble last season.
-But things will get more troublesome for him going forward if he can't turn the situation around.
-Pereira ranks 5th in the sack race Premier League after some inconsistent performance lately.
+The season has just kicked off, and he should be fine for now, considering how he managed to dodge relegation, but they sit at the bottom as of now, in 20th spot.
+Things will get more troublesome for him going forward if he can't turn the situation around.
+Pereira ranks 4th in the sack race Premier League after some inconsistent performance lately.

 Frequently Asked Questions